 Treatment of cancer and heart disease often require extremely specialized treatment that may not be local.
 Also, many children’s serious illness and injuries are best treated at top-rated hospitals, such as Boston Children’s Hospital.
 Programs and services are offered at these types of facilities, that may not be available in your area.
 Thus, it’s important to understand the range of your network facilities.

 Many hospital health insurance policies also provide outpatient expense coverage.
 Some of the more common items covered are CAT scans, MRIs, hospital emergency room expenses for illness or injury, prescription drugs related to possible organ rejection, and typical outpatient facility charges.
 The percentage of surgeries that are now done on an outpatient basis are increasing (every year), so it is always a good idea to closely examine this portion of your policy.

-Fixed Indemnity policies can be purchased through selected carriers such as Assurant.
+Fixed Indemnity policies can be purchased through selected carriers including UnitedHealthcare.
 Benefits are fairly limited, so this type of plan should not be expected to cover a large percentage of your expenses.
 For example, if you were hospitalized for 10 days and had surgery and multiple procedures, there would likely be a cap on how much of the hospital bill would be paid by the insurer.
 There could also be other gaps, including coverage for supplies, length of stay, and types of prescribed medications.

 Since it is often considered a “supplementary” form of coverage, a fixed cash benefit may be payable for approved illnesses and injuries.
 Generally, there is no deductible or copay to meet, and you can visit any doctor, hospital, or other medical facility.
 Also, unlike conventional policies, applications are not guaranteed to be approved.
 Premiums can increase each year and plan availability will vary by state.
 Since they are not considered major medical coverage, the predetermined fixed benefit may not pay the entire medical bill.